JahnTech/webmethods-suite-linux-scripts/README.md

 This is a collection of scripts for the webMethods Suite on Linux.
 They cover the following areas:

-- Installation
+- Installation (yet to come)
-- Development
+- Development (yet to come)
 - Operations

 ## Installation

-The scripted installation of the webMethods is not that difficult.
+The scripted installation of the webMethods Suite is not that difficult.
 But it can take some effort to figure out the exact steps and syntax.

 The scripts in this area are intended to serve as a starting point to speed